-"office of child advocate" is created and is administratively attached to the Sf11-SJC-state department of justice-SJC justice-Sf11-Sf11 Sf11-office of the attorney general-Sf11 pursuant to Section 9-1-7 NMSA 1978.
+"office of child advocate" is created and is administratively attached to the Sf11-SJC-state department of justice-SJC general-Sf11 pursuant to Section 9-1-7 NMSA 1978.
 The office shall maintain autonomy over the office's budget and any decisions the office may take."

-SJC-attorney general-SJC-Sf11 Sf11-Sf11-state department of
+SJC-attorney general-SJC-Sf11 Sf11-office of the attorney